 In the past, the majority of prospective students would visit a campus to check out schools and see which is their best fit.
 The set of schools they visited were based on guidance from their college counselors, including their desired geography, area of study and current academic and extracurricular performance.
 Today, we are hearing that students may never visit your campus before making a decisions, therefore changing the entire recruitment engagement plan that schools have used in the past.

 Because so many schools are marketing themselves and reaching out beyond their traditional student set, the old paradigm has shifted: instead of students engaging with schools, schools need to both find and engage their students.

 Today’s student is much more aware of the value (and in some cases, lack of value) of a college education.
 Given the huge increase in tuition prices over the last 25 years, many perceive schools differently than their parents may have.
 They evaluate schools as much on the future potential of their education, as they do on the traditional criteria of location, campus appeal, dorms, and culture.
 Many are deciding to forgo attending traditional schools and instead are looking to combine working and learning, either via programs that offer online education and/or via mixed programs where they can pursue their career and academic development simultaneously.

 Higher Ed Need to Up Their Marketing Game

 We have been privileged to speak with and support institutions who have embraced these changes and have already drastically evolved in both the delivery of their education and the ways they are reaching and engaging students.
 However, there are still many that don’t recognize the implications of these changes, even if they see them coming, and will likely not be competitive in the future.

 Higher education marketing teams that are staying competitive are:

-How is your institution handling the tsunami of change that is either already here or on its way to your institution?
+How are you handling the changes that are either already here or on their way to your institution?
+Contact us to discuss.